Kodas

 Monotherapy of which systemic agent is effective in treatment of erythrodermic and pustular psoriasis?

-Acitretin (soriatane): 2nd gen retinoid; free metabolite of etretinate with half life of 3 years.
+Acitretin (soriatane): 2nd gen retinoid; free metabolite of etretinate.
 Typically see improvement at 4-6 weeks and maximum benefit may take 3-4 months.

-SE: Can cause pseudotumor cerebri if used in conjxn with tetracyclines, pancreatitis from hypertriglyceridemia); hyperostosis (diffuse idiopathic skeletal hyperostosis; systemic bone-forming condition characterized by the presence of at least three bony bridges at the anterolateral spine)
+SE: Can cause pseudotumor cerebri if used in conjunction with tetracyclines, pancreatitis from hypertriglyceridemia; hyperostosis (diffuse idiopathic skeletal hyperostosis, a systemic bone-forming condition characterized by the presence of at least three bony bridges at the anterolateral spine)

 Do not use if: